anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 16 and 22 October (Proper 24)

+Year A

+* **Exodus 33.12-23** continues the series in the Pentateuch and concludes the series in Exodus, and is about Moses interceding for God's people. **Psalm 99** says of Moses (and others): 'they called upon the Lord and he answered them'.
+* **1 Thessalonians 1.1-10** begins a five-part series in 1 Thessalonians, and is about the faith and example of the Thessalonian believers.
+* **Matthew 22.15-22** continues the series in Matthew (without a gap), and is about paying taxes to the emperor.
+The 'Related' reading, **Isaiah 45.1-7**, is about God's lordship over Cyrus (the emperor).
+The 'Related' psalm, **Psalm 96.1-9 [10-13]** is about God's superiority over the nations.

 Year C

 * **Jeremiah 31.27-34** continues the series on the prophets and concludes the series in Jeremiah, with the promise of a new covenant: 'I will put my law within them, and I will write it on their hearts'. **Psalm 119.97-104** begins, 'Lord, how I love your law!'